Survey and Systematization of 3D Object Detection Models and Methods: Fusion Approaches

 \subsection{Feature Fusion}

-Since the performance of the cascaded fusion models is always limited by the accuracy of the detector at each stage, some researchers try to increase performance by arguing that the models should infer more jointly over the different modalities.
+Since the performance of cascaded fusion models is always limited by the accuracy of the detector at each stage, some researchers try to increase performance by arguing that the models should infer more jointly across modalities.

-To this end, feature fusion methods first concatenate the information of different modalities before reasoning over the combined features, trying to exploit the diverse information in its combination.
-Within feature fusion, it can be further distinguished between (i) early, (ii) late, and (iii) deep fusion approaches \citep{chen_multi-view_2017}, constituting at which stage of the 3DOD pipeline fusion occurs.
+To this end, feature fusion methods first concatenate the information from different modalities before reasoning about the combined features, trying to exploit the diverse information in their combination.
+Within feature fusion, it can be further distinguished between (i) early, (ii) late and (iii) deep fusion approaches \citep{chen_multi-view_2017}, constituting at which stage of the 3DOD pipeline fusion occurs.
 Figure~\ref{fig:Feature Fusion} provides an illustrative overview of the different fusion schemes.

-\textit{Early fusion} merges multi view features in the input stage before any feature transformation takes place and proceeds with a single network to predict the results. \textit{Late fusion} in contrast uses multiple subnetworks that process the individual inputs separately up until the last state of the pipeline, where they get concatenated in the prediction stage.
+\textit{Early fusion} merges multi-view features in the input stage before any feature transformation takes place, and proceeds with a single network to predict the results. \textit{Late fusion}, in contrast, uses multiple subnetworks that process the individual inputs separately up until the last stage of the pipeline, where they get concatenated in the prediction stage.
 Beyond that, \textit{deep fusion} allows an interaction of different input modalities at several stages in the architecture and alternately performs feature transformation and feature fusion.

-Although the following approaches let themselves all be categorized as feature fusion methods, the classification between the various subclasses of early, late, and deep fusion is not trivial and can be fluid.
+Although the following approaches can all be categorized as feature fusion methods, the classification between the various subclasses of early, late and deep fusion is not trivial and can be fluid.
 Nevertheless, the concepts help to convey a better understanding of feature fusion processes.

-The pioneers among 3DOD fusion approaches are \citet{chen_multi-view_2017}, introducing the multi view approach.
+The pioneers among 3DOD fusion approaches are \citet{chen_multi-view_2017}, introducing the multi-view approach.
 They take multiple perspectives, specifically RV, BEV and FV as input representations.
-The BEV representation gets utilized to generate 3D candidates, following a region-wise feature extracting by projecting these 3D proposals onto the respective feature maps of the individual views.
-A deep fusion scheme is then used to combine the information elementwise over several intermediate stages.
+The BEV representation is used to generate 3D candidates, followed by a region-wise feature extraction by projecting these 3D proposals onto the respective feature maps of each view.
+A deep fusion scheme is then used to combine the information element-wise over several intermediate stages.